Mystogam/Mystogam/README.md

 - Quick, adaptive problem-solving
 - Eager to learn and grow through experience
-- Team player and solo explorer
+- Great understanding of Teamwork

 ---